T Levels Explained for Employers

 - Capitalise on new ideas and a fresh perspective

-From September 2022, Kirklees College will be offering the following T Levels in these industries:
+From September 2022, Kirklees College will be offering the following T Levels:

 T Levels are part of the government’s plan to simplify vocational education by providing a clear and high-quality, technical alternative to the current range of post-16 education and training options.